code-with-johnny/js-milestone-project/README.md

 Run the `npm install` command to install the project's dependencies.

-If you open up the project in vscode, you should see a folder called `scripts` which contains three JavaScript files, `hamburger-menu.js`, `form-handlers.js`, and `smooth-scroll.js`.
+If you open up the project in vscode, you should see a folder called `scripts` which contains two JavaScript files, `hamburger-menu.js` and `form-handlers.js`.
 These files will need to be linked to the index.html (for you to figure out how to do).
-Take note of _when_ your JavaScript files load after you've linked them to the html.
-Usually, you want the script to load _after_ the html is finished rendering.
+Take note of *when* your JavaScript files load after you've linked them to the html.
+Usually, you want the script to load *after* the html is finished rendering.

 To run your web scraper, run `node scraper.js` in your terminal.